 We’ve noticed an uptick in posts about Instagram limiting the reach of your photos to 7% of your followers, and would love to clear this up.

 — Instagram (@instagram) January 22, 2019

-“What shows up first in your feed is determined by what posts and accounts you engage with the most, as well as other contributing factors such as the timeliness of posts, how often you use Instagram, how many people you follow, etc.”, the thread reads.
+“What displays first in your feed is calculated by what posts and accounts you interact with the most, as well as other deciding factors such as the time of posts, how much you use Instagram, how many users do you follow, etc.”

 While it can be frustrating to see some post perform better than others, or your engagement rates drop, it’s comforting to know that there’s nothing shady going on behind the scenes.